rtlrecguy-del/leradioapp/README.md

 https://www.youtube.com/playlist?list=PL7Sqq_-LtHrpUMhH990X8fflRT2970h6X

+I was able to get it running on chromebook with crostini and ffplay or android app.
+It worked with little effort.
+I need to look more into security setup but using it with android app on portable touchscreen is nice.

 Since no internet is needed for this Docker Container for security the Docker Host can be blocked from the Internet at a router and Only Accessible by Local Area Network.

 Since very low powered Single board computers can run this Docker container when antenna is attached through USB it makes it very secure.